bdnorris/DES-340/lectures/lecture01.md

 ### Reasons you might want to learn to code
 - Career opportunities
 - Not needing to rely on a developer
+- Wanting to extend or modify an existing template
+- Learning to code **will** make you a better web designer
 - You might love it

 ### Reasons you might not want to learn to code
 - You might hate it

+> Use code to be creative.
+Remember coding is really a design tool.
+Whether you’re designing the next Facebook or your new portfolio, all you’re doing is writing instructions to a computer.
+Make that box red.
+Make this column wider.
+Show the header after the user scrolls.
+We’re telling a fast but dumb machine how to make a site or an app do what we want.

+__SuperHi

 ### Most importantly: Reasons to learn the basics in this class
 #### Communication